 Fast facts on emphysema

 Here are some key points about emphysema.
-More detail and supporting information is in the body of this article.
+More information is in the body of this article.

-- Most cases of COPD, and therefore emphysema, are caused by cigarette smoking.
+- Most cases of emphysema are due to cigarette smoking.

 - Shortness of breath and cough are the main symptoms of emphysema.